IdiotGuy0/IdiotGuy0/README.md

 - 👋 Hi, I’m @IdiotGuy0
 - 👀 I’m interested in python and AIML
 - 🌱 I’m currently learning PFD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for job now...
-- 📫 How to reach me ...

 <!---
 IdiotGuy0/IdiotGuy0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.